Research

 Phenotypic plasticity

-Phenotypic plasticity is the expression of different phenotypes in different environments, and is an important mechanism by which populations respond to environmental change.
-We are using a range of experimental approaches to explore the adaptive value of plastic responses to biotic and abiotic variation in clonal seaweeds and invertebrates.
+Phenotypic plasticity is the expression of different phenotypes in different environments, and is an important mechanism by which populations can respond to environmental change.
+We are using a range of experimental approaches to explore the adaptive value of plastic responses to different biotic and abiotic environments.

 Life history evolution